peaceonabikeVirginia Just Hanging On

 Just Hanging On

-BERRYVILLE, VA
+BERRYVILLE, VIRGINIA

 Potomac Pedalers Backroads Century

-I soon found a group of six riders and most of them wore the kits of Evolution Cycling — a racing team I trained with in January and February.
-They slowed when they realized they dropped a couple of their riders and I slowed with them.
+I soon found a group of six riders, and most of them wore the kits of Evolution Cycling — a racing team I trained with in January and February.
+They slowed when they realized they dropped a couple of their riders, and I slowed with them.
 It’s better to stay with a group.

 We soon formed up and picked up a couple more riders along the way.
 Despite a missed turn when I was at the front, we organized and averaged 20 mph to our first rest stop at Mile 29.
 I have never averaged more than 17+ on anything longer than 25 miles.
 Today I averaged 20 mph for 29 miles.

 He lost his attention span and saw that he was 1/2 inch from ramming the rider in front of him.
-He both braked and steered to avoid him which almost caused all of us to go down in a heap.
+He both braked and steered to avoid him, which almost caused all of us to go down in a heap.
 But we didn’t dwell on it.
-One rider chastised him briefly and soon we were back hanging on each others’ wheels.
+One rider chastised him briefly, and soon we were back hanging on each other’s wheels.

-I checked my bike computer and we averaged 19.5 for the first 50 miles.
+I checked my bike computer, and we averaged 19.5 for the first 50 miles.
 I was at my van and thought 50 miles at 19+ was great and worth calling it a day.

-The route was designed as a north 50 mile loop into West Virginia to the edge of Charles Town.
-The southern 50 mile loop went to Boyce, Millwood, and south of US 50, all in Virginia.
+The route was designed as a north 50-mile loop into West Virginia to the edge of Charles Town.
+The southern 50-mile loop went to Boyce, Millwood, and south of US 50, all in Virginia.

-We rolled out and I was with them again.
-Before our next rest stop our group split.
+We rolled out, and I was with them again.
+Before our next rest stop, our group split.
 And I made the split.
 I kept wondering why the heck I was with the front five riders while seven others dropped off the pace.
-We reorganized at the rest stop and a dozen of us rolled out together.
+We reorganized at the rest stop, and a dozen of us rolled out together.

-We had some climbs and here I dropped back with three other riders.
-I can climb and finish the steep hills but when the young racers hit the 3-4% half-mile grades I can’t always keep their 20 mph pace especially after having ridden 70 miles.
+We had some climbs, and here I dropped back with three other riders.
+I can climb and finish the steep hills, but when the young racers hit the 3-4% half-mile grades, I can’t always keep their 20 mph pace, especially after having ridden 70 miles.

 But the key is to remain calm and ignore that little guy, Kazoo, who sits on your shoulder and tells you to let them go and finish by yourself.
-So three of us rode together although we dropped Mike, a rider who started cramping.
+So three of us rode together, although we dropped Mike, a rider who started cramping.

 We ignored the temptation on the next flat just to hammer it and catch the lead group quickly.
-We could have caught them but we would have been toast.
+We could have caught them, but we would have been toast.
 Instead, we lifted our pace slightly until we were able to integrate with our main group.

 We stopped at a rest area at Mile 75.
-After five minutes Mike arrived.
-We waited for him to refuel then took off.
+After five minutes, Mike arrived.
+We waited for him to refuel, then took off.
 Our group had grown to 16 as other riders were talking about our group that was smokin’ it.
 They wanted in for some fun.

 We pulled back into the parking lot five and a quarter hours after we departed.
 This was riding time only; it does not include the time sitting at picnic tables at rest areas or standing in line at the porta-johns.